Azure/Avere/docs/configure_storage.md

 ### Copying an Azure storage access key

 Follow these instructions to find a key to paste into your cloud core filer definition.
+(This task is needed if adding an Azure container as a core filer, which is described above in [Create a core filer](#create-a-core-filer)

 1. In the Azure portal, browse to the storage account resource that holds the core filer container.
 2. Under **Settings**, click **Access keys**.